 Previous studies of retail demand have suggested that the effects of marketing activities can change over time.
 Wildt (1976) and Wildt and Winer (1983) found that the effect of the marketing activities may change due to a change in economic conditions, consumer tastes, and the competition environment.
 Customers may find price reductions and promotions more attractive during an economic crunch compared to other time periods.
 Mahajan, Bretschneider, and Bradford (1980) found that the effect of prices and promotions changes during different stages of the product lifecycle.
 Meeran et al. (2017) find that customers have different tastes and preferences when they accumulate more knowledge about the product, when they seek variety, and when they reach a different social status and then decide to adopt a different lifestyle.
 Changes in the behavior of individual customers may eventually lead to substantial change in the aggregate effect of the marketing activities on product sales.
 Pauwels and Srinivasan (2004) found that the introduction of store-own brands in a product category reduces the price elasticities of premium national brands and increases price elasticities of second-tier national brands.
 The effect of the marketing activities can also change depending on how retailers communicate their marketing events.
 For example, retailers may promote products through mobile applications and adopt new prominent promotional shelf tags, which can make the promotions more effective (Dinner, Heerde, & Neslin, 2015).
 The effect of the marketing activities can also change due to an update of their content and format.
 For example, retailers tend to launch promotional events of a wide range of types such as multi-buy promotions, store flyers, mobile apps, billboard advertising, and temporary price reduction (TPR), or TPR for shopper-card holders only.
 Retailers may initially promote a product with ‘Buy One Get One Free’ but then update the content to ‘Buy One Get the Second for Half Price” months later.
 They may change the format of the feature advertising from weekly store flyers to mobile apps and also redesign the racks of their display.
-These many changes in the content and format of marketing activities can be expected to lead to changes in consumer response.
+These changes in the content and format of marketing activities can be expected to lead to changes in consumer response.

 The problem of structural change